 These top beach RV Parks put campers close to the water for summer fun.

 Who needs a beach house when you can park your front porch just steps from the sand and waves?
-The Good Sam Parks on this list put you right on some of the most beautiful shores, lakesides and riverbanks in North America.
+The RV parks on this list put you right on some of the most beautiful shores, lakesides and riverbanks in North America.
 So add towels, sunblock, snorkeling gear and bathing suits to the list of supplies for your next RV trip.

 So get ready to unfold that beach chair and dip your toes in the warm sand.
 We’ll see you at the beach!